Who do we know has written a no confidence letter?

 - James Duddridge, MP for Rochford and Southend East, submitted his letter at the start of October, saying the Conservatives needed a leader that believes in Brexit and that "blind loyalty" was not the way forward

-- Anne Marie Morris, MP for Newton Abbot, told Newsnight she had written her letter on Wednesday
+- Anne Marie Morris, MP for Newton Abbot, said in November she had written her letter

-- Laurence Robertson, MP for Tewkesbury, became the first of a long list to confirm his letter on Thursday, announcing it on BBC Radio Gloucestershire
+- Laurence Robertson, MP for Tewkesbury, became the first of a long list to confirm his letter in mid-November, after the government announced details of its draft Withdrawal Agreement with the EU

 - Jacob Rees-Mogg, MP for North East Somerset and head of the influential European Research Group of Brexiteer Tories, was next with his letter